1-May-2026

 In the last 3 years, JPST traded as high as $50.79 and as low as $49.93.

-JPST has underperformed the market in the last year with a return of +4.5%, while SPY returned +20.5%.
-This shows that you would have done better investing in the overall market (through SPY) over the last year than in JPST shares.
-However, JPST has outperformed the market in the last 3 month and 2 week periods, returning +0.8% and 0.0%, while SPY returned -0.9% and -2.3%, respectively.
-This indicates JPST has been having a stronger performance recently.
+JPST has underperformed the market in the last year with a price return of +4.3% while the SPY ETF gained +30.4%.
+JPST has also underperformed the stock market ETF in the last 3 month and 2 week periods returning +1.0% and +0.1%, respectively, while the SPY returned +4.4% and +1.5%, respectively.